-- 1. Take all reasonable steps and exercise Due Diligence to deter the use of BoC's systems and processes by money launderers and those involved in criminal and illegal activities including the Financing of Terrorism. - 2.
+- 1. Take all reasonable steps and exercise Due Diligence to deter the use of the Bank's systems and processes by money launderers and those involved in criminal and illegal activities including the Financing of Terrorism. - 2.
 Avoid violations, since they may result in criminal, civil and regulatory sanctions and/or penalties/fines imposed. - 3.
-Protect BoC's reputation by protecting BoC and its employees from unfounded allegations of facilitating Money Laundering and Terrorist Financing. - 4.
-Create a high standard of compliance culture among all the staff across BoC.
+Protect the Bank's reputation by protecting the Bank and its employees from unfounded allegations of facilitating Money Laundering and Terrorist Financing. - 4.
+Create a high standard of compliance culture among all the staff across the Bank.